If you’ve been in business for some time, you might have made some mistakes in the past that make you cringe when you recall them.

 But this is a huge mistake.
 If you overpromise and under-deliver, you will lose your customer when you fail to deliver as promised.

 So it is better and a lot safer to under-promise and over deliver.
-Under-promising gives you the opportunity to provide something ‘extra’.
+Under-promising allows you to provide something ‘extra’.

 This ‘extra’ is something the customer is not expecting.
 It will help to create goodwill with your customer.